C191068/Ali_Khatami_MERN/README.md

 REST API also known as RESTful API is an interface thet two computer systems use to excahnge informtion securely <br>
 over the Internet(Amazon web services) <br>

+The backend will recive request from the front end <br>